 The overriding objective of the group is to reduce the amount of crime that causes damage to or interferes with the enjoyment of heritage assets in England.

-Second ARCH Conference on Heritage Crime
+2012 ARCH Conference on Heritage Crime

 The second conference organised by the Alliance to Reduce Crime against Heritage (ARCH) was held in London on 21 March 2012.
-Representatives from a wide range of organisations came together to discuss the problem of heritage crime, learn more about the Heritage Crime Programme and how they could tackle heritage crime in their areas by developing a partnership model.
+Representatives from a wide range of organisations came together to discuss the problem of heritage crime, learn more about the Heritage Crime Programme and explore how they could tackle heritage crime in their areas by developing a partnership model.

 The conference was attended by Heritage Minister John Penrose MP, Chief Constable Richard Crompton of Lincolnshire Police and lead for Association of Chief Police Officers (ACPO) on matters relating to Rural Issues and Wildlife and Heritage Crime and Hilarie McNae, a heritage champion and councillor of Cheshire West and Chester Council who has taken many innovative steps in her area to tackle the problem.